mathspp/mathspp/pages/link-blog/bsky-app-profile-jhey-dev-post-3lhhi3x4qnk2k/link-item.md

 ---

 In this BlueSky post the user shows some crazy CSS that allows for dynamic table highlighting.
-Using the CSS shown, plus other bits that I inferred were missing, I styled the table below to show this off.
-If you're on a desktop, hover your mouse around the table.

 The CSS included in that post was this:

 ```css